Published 18:25 IST, May 20th 2020

 ICMR revises testing strategy

-On Monday, Indian Council of Medical Research (ICMR), on Monday, has revised its testing strategy, stating that asymptomatic direct and high-risk contacts of COVID-19 positive patients must be tested between 5-10 days of coming into contact.
-Amid heavy movement of migrant labourers across country via Shramik trains, buses and on-foot in some cases, ICMR has mandated symptomatic returnees to be tested within seven days.
-With wide us of TrueNat machine for testing COVID-19 patients, ICMR has mandated its us for testing f suspect COVID-19 cases stating, "All negatives are to be considered as true negatives.
-All positive samples should be subjected to confirmation by ar step, after E gene screening assay".
+On Monday, the Indian Council of Medical Research (ICMR), on Monday, has revised its testing strategy, stating that asymptomatic direct and high-risk contacts of COVID-19 positive patients must be tested between 5-10 days of coming into contact.
+Amid the heavy movement of migrant labourers across the country via Shramik trains, buses and on-foot in some cases, ICMR has mandated symptomatic returnees to be tested within seven days.
+With the wide usage of TrueNat machine for testing COVID-19 patients, ICMR has mandated its usage for testing f suspect COVID-19 cases stating, "All negatives are to be considered as true negatives.
+All positive samples should be subjected to confirmation by another step, after E gene screening assay".

 Advertisement